codeparkhouston/minecraft-pi-class/recipe-cards/03-warehouse.md

 Here are some suggestions to extend your code and make it do different things.
 Try anything you think of too!

 - Change the block types of the blocks being placed.
 A popular block type for the inside is lava (value 11) with an surrounding of glass (value 20).
 - Make a swimming pool.
-Change the values on the maths operators used in the `setBlocks()` function on line 13 so that there is no top roof created.
+Change the values on the maths operators used in the `setBlocks()` function on lines 16-20 so that there is no top roof created.

 </div>
 </div>